CloudSlang/docs/cloudslang_dsl_reference.rst

 There are three types of CloudSlang files:

--  flow - contains a list of tasks and navigation logic that calls operations or subflows
+-  flow - contains a list of steps and navigation logic that calls operations or subflows
 -  operation - contains an action that runs a script or method
 -  system properties - contains a map of system property keys and values